While it is well-known among jazz fans in New York that the great virtuoso Charlie Parker lived across from Tompkins Square Park

 There is a sad addendum to this story:

 In digging around online for this post, I found an interview from 2000 in Paris Transatlantic Magazine in which the drummer Sunny Murray refers to Giuseppi Logan as having a son [that same boy in the 1966 film above?] "who could read music backwards, play the trumpet and was a real genius."
 I also came upon an online page from Oakland Magazine from December 2007 calling Jay Logan, "son of the legendary jazz musician, Giuseppi Logan," a Hometown Hero for founding the organization SAVOY or Stop All Violence On Youth.
-In 2006 Jay's 14-old-son Jaee, Giuseppi's grandson, was shot and killed on the streets of Oakland in a case of mistaken identify.
+In 2006 Jay's 14-old-son Jaee, Giuseppi's grandson, was shot and killed on the streets of Oakland in a case of mistaken identity.

 When I was in the city over the summer I bought a CD-R from Abdul Zahir Batin in Greenwich Village.
 I looked him up that night online and saw that he had played with Archie Shepp on There's a Trumpet in My Soul, and then happened to find it the very next day at one of the Brooklyn Record Riot sale.
 I later found out that he played with Sunny Murray on one of his albums as well (Apple Cores, I think)-- I'd be willing to guess that he's tied in with Giuseppi Logan as well.
 Great story, sorry to hear about his grandson.